jschoormans/microbreaks/blog/content/posts/the-best-pomodoro-alternatives/index.md

 ![Study timer](timer.png)

-In this list we give the five best alternatives to the simple Pomodoro timer.
+We have collected the five best alternatives to the simple Pomodoro timer.

 ## 1. MicroBreaks.co
 [MicroBreaks.co](https://www.microbreaks.co) provides a science-based study timer.
 This timer has very short (10 second) mini breaks at random intervals, in addition to a customizable longer study interval.
 These beginning and end of these micro breaks are signaled by a chime.
 These breaks have been shown in scientific studies to greatly increase learning capabilities.
 During these breaks, the brain repeats the learned material at a whopping 10 to 20 times.